-- If a question mark icon appears in the password field, click on it to see the “password hint” the seller might have left for you
+Step 5.
+If a question mark icon appears in the password field, click on it to see the “password hint” that the seller might have left for you.

-- You can also try resetting your password following the steps in the section above
+- You can also try resetting your password by following the steps in the section above.

 The initial setup procedure isn’t in your language

 The first time you start up a newly refurbished Mac the Setup Assistant walks you through the required steps for using your new Mac.
 However, if your Setup Assistant isn’t operating in your language, you might be stuck.
-If this is the case, you can contact the seller about it and simply return your device.
+If this is the case, you can contact Back Market Customer Care to begin returning your device.
 However, if you do manage to go through the whole setup procedure (clicking on “Next” to each step) and you end up on the Mac desktop, you will then be able to change the language your Mac uses.

 Here’s what to do:

-- Change the primary language: Select a different language in the languages list
+- Change the primary language by selecting a different language in the languages list.

-- Add a language: Click the “+” button and select one or more languages in the list, then click “Add”
+- Add a language by selecting the “+” button, selecting one or more languages in the list, and “Add”.

 The keyboard you have isn’t the one you ordered

-Before you write to the seller, make sure you didn’t accidentally order a model with the wrong keyboard type.
+Before contacting Back Market Customer Care, make sure you didn’t accidentally order a model with the wrong keyboard type.

 The keyboard type appears near the end of the same line as the model name (see image below).
 You can also find the keyboard type listed in these places:

-- Order summary on the "My orders" page in your Back Market account
+- The "My orders" page in your Back Market account.

 - The "Technical specifications" section on the Back Market product details page for your item.

-If you no longer wish to keep the item and you’re still within the first 30 days of receiving it, you can still cancel your purchase and choose “I no longer wish to keep this product”.
+If you no longer wish to keep the item and are within the first 30 days of receiving it, you can still cancel ("withdrawal") your purchase.